 Dermatitis herpetiformis is also called Duhring-Brocq disease.
-It is characterized by an intensely itchy, chronic, papulovesicular eruption that is usually distributed symmetrically on the extensor surfaces.
+It is characterized by an intensely itchy, chronic papulovesicular eruption usually distributed symmetrically on the extensor surfaces.
 After its presentation, the condition persists indefinitely in varying severity.
 The prevalence varies from 10 to 39 per 100,000 persons.

-Gluten is a protein found in wheat, barley and rye, which plays a critical role in the pathogenesis of DH.
-IgA antibodies formed against this protein in the predisposed individuals are thought to cross-react with certain antigens of the dermal-epidermal junction leading to clinical expression of the disease.
+Gluten is a protein found in wheat, barley, and rye, which plays a critical role in the pathogenesis of dermatitis herpetiformis.
+IgA (Immunoglobulin A) antibodies formed against this protein in the predisposed individuals are thought to cross-react with certain antigens of the dermal-epidermal junction leading to the clinical expression of the disease.
 Most patients with this condition probably have some gastrointestinal abnormality such as diarrhea, weight loss, tiredness, and abdominal discomfort similar to celiac disease.
 The patients with coeliac disease have concurrent dermatitis herpetiformis and tend to have more intestinal pathology.

-There is an increased frequency of gastrointestinal lymphomas and non-Hodgkin’s lymphoma in DH patients.
+Malignancy: There is an increased frequency of gastrointestinal lymphomas and non-Hodgkin’s lymphoma in dermatitis herpetiformis patients.

 These patients also have a high incidence of autoimmune diseases such as,

-It is the drug of choice for DH in the usual dose of 100 to 150 mg per day.
+Dapsone: It is the drug of choice for dermatitis herpetiformis in the usual 100 to 150 mg daily.
 Occasionally, patients will require double this dose.
-There is a prompt relief of symptoms and no new lesions erupt after one to two days of therapy.
-However, the patients have to be maintained on a minimal dose of Dapsone (sometimes as little as 25 mg on alternate days), because the disease activity increases sharply on cessation of treatment.
+There is prompt relief of symptoms, and no new lesions erupt after one to two days of therapy.
+However, the patients must be on a minimal dose of Dapsone (sometimes as little as 25 mg on alternate days) because the disease activity increases sharply on cessation of treatment.
 If the patient is allergic or intolerant to Dapsone, ultra-potent topical steroids, systemic steroids, Sulfapyridine, and Rituximab can be taken.